WWLTP | We Would Like To Play

 Resident Evil: The Franchise That Refused To Stay Dead

-From the original PlayStation to modern remakes and first-person terror, Resident Evil has mutated, adapted, and survived every era of gaming.
+From the original PlayStation era to modern remakes and first-person terror, Resident Evil has mutated, adapted, and survived every era of gaming horror.

 A Quick Personal History

-The original PlayStation was not the first gaming system in this journey.
-The path started with Atari and later reached the Panasonic 3DO, an early step into disc-based gaming.
-But the PlayStation became the true gateway into the massive gaming boom, and Resident Evil was one of the games that helped define that era.
+The original PlayStation was not the first stop in this gaming journey.
+That path began with Atari and later passed through the Panasonic 3DO, but PlayStation became the true gateway into the larger gaming boom.
+Resident Evil was one of the titles that helped define that era.

-For many players, Resident Evil was a system-seller.
-Its cinematic presentation, 3D horror, and mature atmosphere stood out in a big way during the early console years.
-It was the kind of game that stuck in your head long after the controller was down.
+For many players, Resident Evil was a true system-seller.
+Its cinematic presentation, 3D horror, eerie atmosphere, and constant tension stood out in a major way during the early console years.

 A History of Resident Evil

 What started as a tightly controlled experiment in claustrophobic horror became one of the most durable and influential franchises in gaming.
-Since 1996, Resident Evil has survived changing hardware, shifting audience tastes, and multiple identity resets.
+Since 1996, Resident Evil has survived changing hardware, shifting tastes, and multiple creative reinventions.

 The Major Eras of Resident Evil